Rules

 Cabrillo format is required for all electronic logs submitted via the website.
 Carefully check and verify the category items that are in your log's header with the valid selections to ensure proper scoring.

-CATEGORY-OPERATOR: Single-Op, Multi-Op, Mobile, Single Portable, Multi Portable, or Checklog
+CATEGORY-OPERATOR: Single-Op, Multi-Op, Mobile, Portable, Expedition, or Checklog

-ADDRESS: Address where your awards should be mailed: (Use as many lines as needed for address)
+ADDRESS: <Address where your awards should be mailed: (Use as many lines as needed

 General